nataliebutler/Udacity-Nanodegree-Project-2/README.md

 <h1> SETUP </h1>

-Download the files in this git repository, and place them in a directory folder with the same strucuture as follows:
+Download the files in this git repository, and place them in a directory folder with the same structure.

 <h1> RUNNING THE PROGRAM </h1>